-35. Rural tranquillity and quietness are currently experienced in those parts of the PA away from Wānaka Luggate Highway, where there are low traffic volumes and the levels of activity are consistent with working farmland hobby farming and low-density rural living.
+35. Rural tranquillity and quietness are currently experienced in those parts of the PA away from Wānaka Luggate Highway, where there are low traffic volumes and the levels of activity are consistent with working farmland, hobby farming and low-density rural living.
+This may alter slightly at part of the PA if the consented development at the film studios site is implemented.